bdnorris/sass-only-gulp/README.md

 ## Run

+If you've never an gulp...
+`yarn global add gulp-cli`
+`yarn global add gulp`

-npm install
+`yarn` to install dependencies.

+`gulp` (default task)

+compiles Sass files, then watches Sass files for changes and re-compiles, creating a __Sourcemap__.

 `gulp dev`

-to watch Sass files and compile on save, creating a __Sourcemap__.

-`gulp default` or just `gulp`
+compiles Sass files with Sourcemaps, then stops.

+`gulp build`

-to watch Sass files and compile on save, Auto-prefixing and Minifying
+compiles Sass files with Auto-prefixing and Minifying, then stops.

 ## Also